The Mae Sariang Loop via Doi Inthanon – six days

 From Ob Luang, we will drive to Mae Sariang along a road with beautiful mountain scenery.
-During the drive, we will make several stops to take a picture and stretch our legs.
+During the drive, we will make several stops to take pictures and stretch our legs.
 After arrival in Mae Sariang, you have time to relax at the pool or take a walk around town.
 Look here for things to do in Mae Sariang.
 This charming town has some exquisite Burmese- and Shan-style temples.
-The American anthropologist Charles Keyes lived in Mae Sariang in 1967-68 and left us a fantastic legacy of photographs and field notes of this anthropological research.
+The American anthropologist Charles Keyes lived in Mae Sariang from 1967-to 68 and left a fantastic legacy of photographs and field notes of this anthropological research.

 You can explore Mae Sariang on your own or enjoy a beer (or a shake) at the Mae Sariang Bar overlooking the Yuam River.